5.1 Exporting Data to Delimited Files

 my_data

-into a delimited file called “my_data_na.csv” with#
+into a delimited file called “my_data_na.csv” to the same directory created in Q1 with#

 as the delimiter and use999